 Scientists don’t yet know whether the process of mRNA translation represents a therapeutic vulnerability in bladder cancer.
-The lab of Dr. Andrew Hsieh at Fred Hutchinson Cancer Research Center sought to investigate this question using patient-derived xenograft, or PDX, models derived from bladder cancer patients.
+The lab of Dr. Andrew Hsieh at Fred Hutchinson Cancer Center sought to investigate this question using patient-derived xenograft, or PDX, models derived from bladder cancer patients.

 The Hsieh Lab was eager to begin their project but had no experience in developing PDX lines.